-Of course, not everybody is able to pay for their children’s college expenses without the use of loans.
-But, just like with other financial plans, you (and your child) will be far better off if you save often and early.
+Of course, not everybody is able to pay for their children’s college expenses using loans.
+But, just like with other financial plans, you (and your child) will be far better off if you save early and often.

 With college costs on the rise, it’s not enough to stash your money in a savings account and pray you have enough for college.
 You’ve got to find a way to earn some decent interest.
 And, when we talk about earning a return, investing in the markets is usually the best place to look.